 San Francisco Weather Averages

 When you plan a trip to San Francisco, you'll need to get an idea what the typical weather is like for the month that you visit.
 It's especially important as there are a wide range of temperatures by month and even during the day different areas of city can vary widely in climate.
 Packing the right clothing for the weather can make a big impact on your trip, and San Francisco isn’t the city to make it easy on you.
+If you are planning a hard-to-get Alcatraz tour, you will need to really layer clothes for a variety of temperatures.
 The weather varies greatly from month to month and hour to hour.
 Even the neighborhood you’re in makes a difference.
 For many visitors, the San Francisco weather can be counter-intuitive.
 Against all logic, the summer is winter and the winter is summer here.
 Around the time football season starts you’ll find less fog and harsh wind in the morning and more sunny, warmer days, making the autumn and winter the best seasons to make the trip.
 We’ve shared the most relevant tips that can save you from buying an extra sweater when you thought summer meant sunshine and short sleeves!

 |Month||Avg High Temp||Avg Low Temp||Avg Rain (inches)|